niolabs/docs/docs/system-designer/readme.md

 # System Designer Overview

-The System Designer is the graphical user interface used to build your n.io system.
+The System Designer is the graphical user interface used to build your {{ book.product }} system.
 This overview provides you with a quick tour of the user interface including the navigation, work areas, and toolbars.

 Note that your screen may look slightly different than the images in this document.